options1k/options1k/content/rules/index.md

 ## General rules
 1. Be disciplined, follow the rules  for entry, exit, and sizing
 2. Review positions at end of every trading day to consider early exits.
-3. Be patient, no need to trade everyday if there's nothing good
+3. Be patient, no need to trade everyday if there's nothing good.
 4. Be disciplined (reminder 🤓)